Close Menu

 The Painted Forest upends easy narratives of place, embracing tentativeness and erasing boundaries.
 But it is Eastman’s willingness to play—to follow her curiosity down every odd path, to exude a skeptical wonder—that gives this book depth and distinction.
 An unlikely array of people, places, and texts meet for close conversation, and tension is diffused with art, imagination, and a strong sense of there being some other way forward.
 Eastman offers a smart and contemporary take on how we wander and how we belong.

-Named one of the best literary nonfiction debuts of 2019 by Poets & Writers.
+Named one of The best literary nonfiction debuts of 2019 by Poets & Writers.

 NAMED A FAVORITE BOOK OF 2019 by THE PROGRESSIVE